Overview

 else:

-st.end() # infers SUCCESS (no failed checks or errors)
+st.end() # infers SUCCEEDED (no failed checks or errors)

 This pattern makes runtime behavior discoverable in the UI without attaching a debugger or tailing logs.